P20: Prohibition Against Discrimination, Harassment, and Retaliation: Report and Investigation Procedure

-- Upon receipt of the written complaint of discrimination from the faculty member, the Office of the President will forward the complaint to the Office of Equity and Inclusion to initiate an investigation per the provisions of Section D below.
+- Upon receipt of the written complaint of discrimination from the faculty member, the Office of the President will forward the complaint to the Office of University Rights and Responsibilities to initiate an investigation per the provisions of Section D below.

 D. Investigative Process

-- Investigations shall be conducted by the Title IX Coordinator, Office of Equity and Inclusion, or by a designee of the Chief Human Resources Officer as appropriate.
+- Investigations shall be conducted by the Title IX Coordinator or the Office of University Rights and Responsibilities, or by a designee of the Office of General Counsel.

-- Notice of investigation will be provided to the parties.
+- Unless the report is resolved during the initial review described in Section D.3, a notice of investigation will be provided to the parties.
 All parties will be given the opportunity to provide information and respond.
 Additional notice may be provided to individuals with a legitimate need to know, including appropriate administrators including Deans, Directors, Academic or Administrative Unit Heads or Vice Presidents, who may have an obligation to monitor the environment to ensure that retaliatory action does not occur during or after the investigative process.

 - In cases involving allegations of dating violence, domestic violence, sexual assault, or stalking, the parties will be given timely notice of meetings taking place as well as access to information that will be used during any hearings.
 Parties may be accompanied by an advisor of their choice to meetings.
 During the investigation process, the advisor can provide support, guidance, and advice but the advisor is not an active participant in the meeting.
 If the investigation results in disciplinary action for which there is a hearing process, the right to an advisor shall be as set forth in that hearing process.

 - An investigation may include, as needed, the gathering of information, including interviews with individuals who may have information concerning the allegations as set forth in the report and gathering and review of documents as appropriate.
-At any time during the investigation, the investigator or the Title IX Coordinator may recommend that interim protections or remedies be provided by appropriate University officials.
+At any time during the investigation, the investigator or the Title IX Coordinator may recommend that interim protections or remedies be provided by appropriate university officials.
 Failure to comply with the terms of interim protections may be considered a separate violation of ACD 401.
-The investigation shall be completed as promptly as possible and in most cases, within 60 calendar days for complaints of sexual harassment and within 90 calendar days for all other complaints, of the date the investigation is initiated.
-If more than time is necessary to complete an investigation, then the investigator shall notify the relevant parties.
+The investigation shall be completed as promptly as possible, and in most cases, within 90 calendar days of the date the investigation is initiated.
+If more time is necessary to complete an investigation, then the investigator shall notify the relevant parties.
 In the event that there is a simultaneous criminal investigation, the investigator will coordinate with law enforcement and determine what, if any, delay is appropriate.

 E. Informal Resolution

-The Office of Equity and Inclusion will determine when informal resolution may be appropriate.
-The informal resolution process will not be used for complaints of sexual harassment.
+The Office of University Rights and Responsibilities will determine when informal resolution may be appropriate.
+The informal resolution process will not be used for reports of sexual harassment or Title IX sexual harassment.